Microsoft/azure-docs.pt-pt/articles/iot-hub/quickstart-device-streams-echo-csharp.md

 ### <a name="run-the-device-side-application"></a>Executar a aplicação do lado do dispositivo

-Navegue para `iot-hub/Quickstarts/device-streams-echo/device` diretório na pasta do projeto descompactado.
-Terá das seguintes informações úteis:
+Vá para o *iot-hub/inícios rápidos/dispositivo fluxos eco/dispositivo* diretório na pasta do projeto descompactado.
+Mantenha as seguintes informações úteis:

 | Nome do parâmetro | Valor do parâmetro |
 |----------------|-----------------|